mikepatel/Honeybee/README.md

 # Honeybee
 ## Overview
-* Goal: To run a trained TensorFlow model to classify English Premier League (EPL) crests via a webcam and a website
+* The goal is to run a trained TensorFlow model to classify English Premier League (EPL) crests via a webcam and a website
 * Project using Bubble app builder

 ## Front End (design)